 Since January 2002 TheScreamOnline has featured photo la—the longest-running art fair in Los Angeles.
 For 26 years it has engaged the global arts community, bringing together more than 10,000 attendees each year from ardent enthusiasts to serious collectors.
 What started in 1991 as a casual meet-up for artists, galleries, and collectors has transformed into an unparalleled global showcase of photographic art, ranging from 19th-century masterpieces to contemporary, cutting-edge photography-based work.

-The fair kicks off with an Opening Gala on Jan.
+The fair kicked off with an Opening Gala on Jan.
 12th honoring Weston Naef, curator emeritus of the Getty Museum’s Department of Photographs who founded the Getty’s world-renowned collection and penned many books on the history and art of photography.
-This year’s exposition aligns with Month of Photography Los Angeles (MOPLA), which has moved from April to January to reflect the fair’s importance in making Los Angeles an international photography destination.
+This year’s exposition aligned with Month of Photography Los Angeles (MOPLA), which moved from April to January to reflect the fair’s importance in making Los Angeles an international photography destination.

-Among the other many highlights of this year’s photo la are two curated installations by Monroe Gallery of Photography.
-The first showcases LIFE magazine photographer Grey Villet’s intimate images of interracial couple Richard and Mildred Loving, whose marriage in segregated Virginia in the 1960s is chronicled in Jeff Nichols’ newly-released feature film, Loving.
+Among the other many highlights of this year’s photo la were two curated installations by Monroe Gallery of Photography.
+The first showcased LIFE magazine photographer Grey Villet’s intimate images of interracial couple Richard and Mildred Loving, whose marriage in segregated Virginia in the 1960s is chronicled in Jeff Nichols’ newly-released feature film, Loving.

-South African-born photographer and filmmaker Norman Seeff’s work focuses on the exploration of human creativity and the inner dynamics of the creative process.
-His vintage prints of celebrities, which you see in the gallery, are featured in photo la 2017.
+Vintage prints of celebrities by South African-born photographer and filmmaker Norman Seeff, whose work focuses on the exploration of human creativity and the inner dynamics of the creative process.

-The fair also features the award-winning work of artist Penelope Umbrico, whose contemporary installation combines photographic prints with repurposed and recycled elements to present a new twist on technology with an abstracted Modernist aesthetic.
+The award-winning work of artist Penelope Umbrico, whose contemporary installation combined photographic prints with repurposed and recycled elements to present a new twist on technology with an abstracted Modernist aesthetic.